-All public spaces are regularly cleaned and disinfected throughout the day and hand sanitizer is available throughout the ship.
-We have increased the frequency of all cleaning procedures, especially for frequently touched areas.
+All public spaces are regularly cleaned and disinfected throughout the day, and hand sanitizer is available throughout the ship.

-You may be required to be tested on board during the cruise.
-Additional testing may be required, for example if a positive case is detected during your cruise.
+You may be required to be tested for COVID-19 during the cruise, for example, if a positive case is detected during your cruise.

-Guests are requested to self-isolate in their cabin and call reception immediately if they experience any COVID-19 symptoms, such as cough, shortness of breath, difficulty breathing, fever or chills, new loss of taste or smell, vomiting, or diarrhea.
+Guests are requested to self-isolate in their cabin and call reception immediately if they experience any COVID-19 symptoms, such as a cough, shortness of breath, difficulty breathing, fever or chills, new loss of taste or smell, vomiting or diarrhoea.
 Our medical staff will conduct a rapid COVID-19 test on board if guests or crew develop symptoms consistent with COVID-19.
 If required, we have robust procedures in place for outbreak prevention and response.

-Because the COVID-19 pandemic is developing, we are constantly assessing our procedures for isolation and quarantine.
+We are assessing our procedures for isolation.
 Our procedures are based on local legislation, medical advice, and risk assessments.
-The isolation and quarantine periods may be reduced or removed, and may vary depending on the location of your expedition cruise.
+The isolation and quarantine periods may be reduced or removed and may vary depending on the location of your expedition cruise.

-We follow all mandates from local governments and communities when exploring on land and adjust our plans and procedures as needed.
+We’ll follow all mandates from local governments and communities when exploring on land, adjusting our plans and procedures as needed.
 This may mean some activities or independent exploration are restricted in some cases.